dliulhd/Human-Activity-Recognition/README.md

 # Human Activity Recognition

-This is the course project submission of JHU's Practical Machine Learning.
+This is the project paper of JHU's Practical Machine Learning course.

 To view the write up directly as web page, open the url below: